BR Standard Class 5 73050: Preservation

-On 30 June 1986, 73050 was driven by HRH Prince Edward when he opened the extension from Orton Mere to Peterborough Nene Valley.
+On 30 June 1986, 73050 was driven by Prince Edward when he opened the extension from Orton Mere to Peterborough Nene Valley.
 By 1987, the locomotive required another overhaul, which was started in the early 1990s.
 This was a very heavy, thorough, and time-consuming overhaul; The entire loco was dismantled.
 New manganese steel was fitted to the axlebox horns, the paint on the frames was found to peel off easily; all parts were painstakingly stripped back to bare metal and re-painted.
 Much of the old firebox had begun to develop cracks which required rectifying.
 Large patches of the outer firebox had to be cut out, along the bottom of each side, and up the corners at the rear.
 New patches were cut, shaped and welded in.
 A new smoke box was fitted by the NVR fitters, new boiler cladding and a new cab fabricated from laser-cut parts and hot-riveted together.
 During the restoration, most of the original copper pipework was stolen and all this had to be painstakingly made again from scratch.

 The engine's air brakes, fitted in 1979, were modified so that the engine's brakes work in conjunction with the air brakes when hauling a train.
 Every valve and component was dismantled and overhauled, with the intention of making the locomotive as reliable as possible for the future.
 The engine was returned to traffic in July 2005, before aesthetic completion.

-The locomotive has appeared in the television adaptations of Agatha Christie's The Mystery of the Blue Train and Murder on the Orient Express, disguised to appear as a continental locomotive, and featured in the music video for Big Country's Fields of Fire.
+The locomotive has appeared in the television adaptations of Agatha Christie's The Mystery of the Blue Train and Murder on the Orient Express, disguised to appear as a continental locomotive, and featured in the music video for Big Country's "Fields of Fire".
 73050 was booked for a special on the Nene Valley Railway on 15 August 2012 to mark Richard Paten's 80th birthday, but he died three weeks before.
 The organisers were determined that the train should still run.

-On 21 September 2014, 73050 was taken out of traffic for another major overhaul, which began in 2017.
+On 21 September 2014, 73050 was taken out of traffic for another major overhaul, which commenced in 2017.
+Boiler repairs began in 2021.